cylc/cylc-doc/src/user-guide/writing-suites.rst

 Typically most tasks in a suite will trigger off others in the same cycle point, but some may depend on others with other cycle points.
-This notably applies to warm-cycled forecast models, which depend on their own previous instances (see below); but other kinds of inter-cycle dependence are possible too [2]_ .
+This notably applies to warm-cycled forecast models, which depend on their own previous instances (see below); but other kinds of :term:`inter-cycle dependence <inter-cycle dependency>` are possible too [2]_ .
 Here's how to express this kind of relationship in cylc:

 .. code-block:: cylc